antaldaniel/reprex/content/project/finnougricdataspace/index.md

 summary: "We would like to present the concept and a demo of a Finno-Ugric Data Sharing Space as a knowledge base and a trustworthy AI application, and a replication of our Slovak Comprehensive Music Database created with a data sharing space in 2020-2024."

 # Tags: can be used for filtering projects.
-tags: ["SKCMDb", "Open Music Observatory", "music", "Finno-Ugric"]
+tags: ["knowledge graph", "dataspace", "Finno-Ugric"]

 # Optional external URL for project (replaces project detail page).
 external_link: ""